 "It will take that long for the torn ligaments and muscle damage."
 She lowered her eyes, then gave him a deeply grateful look.
 "I really appreciate you taking care of me like this – not only because I needed watching over, but for all the rest that only you would understand..."

 He went off to his minimal kitchen to warm the glass of milk she asked for.
 Though the light of early morning was breaking at ground level far above them, their nest here was where she wanted to be.
 She sat up on her knees, the better to enjoy watching him walk back to her.
-She thanked him for serving her, then as he lay down, something more in her appealing gaze of sleep deprived come-hither as she finished off her drink, gave him reason to measure her actions in still suspense.
-Another level for them, only hours old and fragile, he thought, but she came edging to his side, shuffling tall on her knees while managing the handicap of her sling, with her free hand extending down to touch his face.
-His hands shot up to catch her by the waist as she tripped forward.
-Her knees dragging on the inner drape of her gown had tightened it short enough to pull her over.
+As he took a seat on the edge, she thanked him for serving her; then something more in her gaze of sleep deprived come-hither as she finished off her drink, made him pay suspenseful attention.
+Another level for them, only hours old and fragile, he thought; but now she approached him, shuffling tall on her knees while managing the handicap of her sling, with her free hand extending to touch his face.
+His hands shot out to catch her by the waist as she tripped forward.
+Her knees dragging down the inner drape of her gown had tightened it short enough to pull her over.
 Very suddenly aware that Red was now supporting her balance, Liz rolled her eyes and chuckled at her own clumsiness.
 He lowered her compliant body to the bed and fixed the covers around her, as she watched his every move with a relaxed smile.

 His eyes smiled into hers.
 "I know."

 "And now, I owe you a good morning's sleep."
-She beckoned to him and rolled her head to hint at his empty pillow.
+She beckoned to hint at his empty place.

 Red lifted the covers again.
 All morning in, to nap beside Liz.
 He could really wrap his head around that.
 She was through the worst now, and after he rested up – as team leader, he would have to deal...

 He slid his flesh hand across the bed to Liz, and in the middle under the covers, found hers reaching to find him.
-He closed his fingers around her small right hand, adjusted into his pillow, and just stared up at the ceiling.
-Awake and attached to his hand, Liz could feel plainly that he hadn't yet relaxed.
-She turned her head to study the telling profile of his face.
-Even though his eyes sometimes closed, the tensions working the corners of his mouth and contracting his cheek muscles, were not easing away.
+He closed his fingers around her small right hand, adjusted into his pillow, and stared up at the ceiling.
+Attached to his hand, Liz could feel plainly that he hadn't yet relaxed.
+She turned to study the telling profile of his face.
+Even though his eyes sometimes closed, the tensions working the corners of his mouth and contracting his cheek muscles were not easing away.
 When he sighed and bent his stone arm up to his pillow, she squeezed his hand.
-Startled out of his thoughts, a mildness returned to his eyes at her affectionate smile of understanding.
+Pulled out of his thoughts, a mildness returned to his eyes at her affectionate smile of understanding.

-Her soft, steady gaze drew him nearer to the hand waiting to caress his face, and to her lips whispering, "Let me hold you."
+Her soft, steady gaze drew him nearer to the fingers waiting to caress his face, and to her lips whispering, "Let me hold you."